-These pieces are booked-ended with other original pieces but in the style of various jazz greats: “Tavares” for Horace Silver and “Sweet-Pea” for Billy Strayhorn, “Bop’s Your Uncle” for the be-bop pioneers and “The Count and the Duke”, a roaring blues to finish.
+These pieces are booked-ended with other original pieces but in the style of various jazz greats: “Tavares” for Horace Silver and “Sweet-Pea” for Billy Strayhorn, “Bop’s Your Uncle” for the be-bop pioneers and a roaring blues, “The Count and the Duke”.

-As usual, the music is swinging and accessible as well as serious and is always presented with humour, peppered with anecdotes.
+The music is swinging and accessible, although serious in intent and, as always, is presented with humour, peppered with anecdotes.